-- (a) The fair value of the employee share plan No. 1 based upon the market value (at offer date of 31 October 2012 and 31 October 2011 respectively) of shares offered.
-These awards are fully vested. - (b) Represents the fair value of rights offered on 31 August 2012 and 31 August 2011 respectively using a Monte-Carlo simulation model for the TSR related rights (31 August 2011 offer) and the market price on the grant date for EPS related right (31 August 2011 and 31 August 2012 offers).
-The vesting of the shares offered on 31 August 2012 is subject to the Group achieving earnings in excess of 5 cents per share for the year ending 30 June 2015.
-The vesting of the shares offered on 31 August 2011 is subject to the achievement of two performance conditions; a) 50% related to the Total Shareholder Return ("TSR") of the Company compared to a peer group of selected companies over a three year period, and b) 50% related to the Group achieving earnings in excess of 15 cents per share for the year ending 30 June 2014.
-Performance conditions were met not in respect of shares offered in August 2009 and shares in relation to that offer expired at the expiration of the performance period during the 2013 financial year. - (c) The vpage 25alue of the Executive Long Term Share Plan rights expired or forfeited during the period was \$nil on the date of expiry or forfeiture. - (d) Represents 266,500 rights expired and 1,347,567 rights forfeited by Mr Halliwell on his resignation.
+- (a) The fair value of the employee share plan No. 1 based upon the market value (at offer date of 31 October 2013 and 31 October 2012 respectively) of shares offered.
+These awards are fully vested. - (b) Represents the fair value of rights offered on 31 August 2013 and 31 August 2012 respectively using a Monte-Carlo simulation model for the TSR related rights (31 August 2012 offer) and the market price on the grant date for EPS related right (31 August 2012 and 31 August 2013 offers).
+The vesting of the shares offered on 31 August 2012 and 31 August 2013 is subject to the Group achieving the criteria listed in tables 3, 4 and 5.
+Performance conditions were met not in respect of rights offered in August 2010 and shares in relation to that offer expired at the expiration of the performance period during the 2014 financial year. - (c) The value of the Executive Long Term Share Plan rights expired or forfeited during the period was \$nil on the date of expiry or forfeiture. - (d) Represents 266,500 rights expired and 1,347,567 rights forfeited by Mr Halliwell on his resignation.